ravivamsi/postmanframework/README.md

-# postmanframework
+# Quick API Automation Framework using Postman and Newman
-Node Application to run the Postman Collection and generate Newman Reports
+Node Application to run the Postman Collection and respective Environments and generate Newman Reports

 ## Contents